 Our verdict

-As the name suggests, the Trail Scout 2 from ASICS is a trail running shoe that's all about providing support in every stride.
+As the name suggested to us, the Trail Scout 2 from ASICS is a trail running shoe that's all about providing support in every stride.
 It's an easy-day trail runner that doesn't dig deep into the pockets, but the opposite.
-Even more, it proves its value with its versatile performance.
-Whether it's on the trail or the road, the ASICS Trail Scout 2 can also be your hiking or walking partner.
+Even more, it proved its value with its versatile performance in our lab.
+Whether it's on the trail or the road, we really believe the ASICS Trail Scout 2 can also be your hiking or walking partner.

 Pros